 Postgraduate diplomas and certificates are beneficial because they:

-- allow you to change career, or kick-start careers in professions such as teaching or law;
+- allow you to kick-start a career in professions such as law or teaching, or change careers altogether

-- give you specialist knowledge, enabling you to progress onto a PhD;
+- give you specialist knowledge, for example to progress to a Masters or PhD

 - improve your career prospects and increase your earning potential.